plantplanetplate/plantstories/README.md

 The compiled plant lists and names were segregated according to use and were cross-checked with available provincial botanical records at the National Herbarium of Cambodia at the Royal University of Phnom Penh.

 The following sources have been used to cross-check and identify scientific plant names:
+_Books_
+·   Cambodian Food Culture with Wild Food Plant Dishes (2023) ·   Wild Food Plants in Cambodia (2022)
+·   Dictionary of plants used in Cambodia (2000)

+_Articles/Reports_
  ·      Seav, S., Lo, S., Ry, S., Ngang, C., Pok, P., Pekarcik, C. G., Huot, S., Ader, D., Bates, R., and Srean, P. (2021).
 Wild world of wild food plants in Cambodia: the utilization, challenges, and opportunities to scaling up the use of wild food plants.
 Agritropica: Journal of Agricultural Science.
 4 (2): 102-113
-·   Huot, Ader, Pao, Bates, and Goertz (2023)
-·   Wild Food Plants in Cambodia (2022)
-·   Dictionary of plants used in Cambodia (2000)